 As pioneers, Jessica and Eric Huntley knew that there were several hidden stories that had to be told: to better inform a wider, intergenerational audience – that young Black people needed to know more about themselves and their history.
 They wanted to ensure that access to their business and personal records and documents was made possible for generations to come.
 Fifteen years ago, they deposited 30 linear metres of boxes filled with thousands of letters, photographs, manuscripts, books, pamphlets, postcards – this being the first major collection at the City of London’s London Metropolitan Archives from the African Caribbean community and one of the largest collections of its kind.

-By continuing the legacy of their work, through sharing skills, building on collaborations with heritage organisations, FHALMA continues to work closely with LMA to discover ways to expose the value of the archives to young people and across the generations.
+By continuing the legacy of Jessica and Eric’s work, through sharing our skills and knowledge, at FHALMA, we’re building on collaborations with cultural heritage organisations, such as our partners, at Gunnersbury Park & Museum, Timespan and Culture&.
+We’re also pleased to work closely with LMA to discover ways innovative ways to expose help the value of the archives to young people, to diverse communities, and especially across the generations.

-Over the years, FHALMA has been making the stories and lessons in the Huntley archives available to as wide an audience as possible through its discourses, conferences and other events.
-In addition, also FHALMA continues to support and further the work of LMA with other Black and Caribbean archives.
-With volunteer support and new funding, FHALMA’s website will offer access to the archives and future educational research resources.
+It’s our belief to follow in the vein of the Huntleys, as quiet leaders, so over the years, FHALMA has been making the stories and lessons in the Huntley archives available to as wide an audience as possible through discourses, conferences, exhibitions, events and educational programmes.
+FHALMA also continues to support and further the work of LMA with other Black and Caribbean archives.

 Board of Trustees